Open Source AI Wearables Beat Closed Source - You Can Actually Debug Them

 With an open source AI wearable like Omi, you skip all of that.
 You clone the repo, read the logs, find the bug, and fix it yourself.
 Or you file an issue with actual debug output, and the community responds in hours - not days.

-This is not a theoretical advantage.
-Real users have found and fixed firmware bugs that would have taken months to surface through traditional support channels.
-They share fixes in pull requests, and everyone benefits immediately.
+The Omi community - over 9,000 members on Discord as of early 2026 - has found and fixed firmware bugs that would have taken months to surface through traditional support channels.
+They share fixes in pull requests.
+Everyone benefits immediately.
+The project even pays bounties for open source contributions.

-Beyond Bug Fixes
+Beyond Bug Fixes - Custom Behavior

 The Trust Factor